Red Wings acquire Perlini in trade with Blackhawks

-DETROIT (AP) — The Detroit Red Wings have acquired forward Brendan Perlini in a trade with the Chicago Blackhawks.
+DETROIT (AP) — The Detroit Red Wings acquired forward Brendan Perlini in a trade with the Chicago Blackhawks on Monday.

 The 23-year-old Perlini has been a healthy scratch for most of this season, appearing in just one game.
 But he has 45 goals and 27 assists in 200 career appearances with Chicago and Arizona.